 9 Awesome things to see and do whilst visiting Lisbon

 Lisbon truly is one of those special cities that instantly grabs your attention and steals your heart.
 From the get go it’s easy to see why it has gained the nickname, ‘The City of Light’.
-With it’s stunning “calçadas” (sidewalks with mosaic stone motives), tree lined streets, gorgeous “miradouros” (viewpoints) with amazing views overlooking the city, all it’s colour, vibrancy and history, it’s no wonder that everyone so easily falls in love with this place.
+With it’s stunning “calçadas” (sidewalks with mosaic stone motives), tree lined streets, gorgeous “miradouros” (viewpoints) with amazing views overlooking the city of Lisbon, all it’s colour, vibrancy and history, it’s no wonder that everyone so easily falls in love with this place.

 But how do you start planning your visit, what should you see and do?

 Well, look no further!
 In this post I’m going to share my insider tips and suggest some really cool experiences you can partake in whilst you are visiting Lisbon, some of which are free too.
 A great way to save money when visiting Lisbon, Portugal.
 Lets go!